-Solar power: how does it work and how much does it cost?
+Solar power: How does it work and how much does it cost?

 Their investment in renewable energy over a decade ago also lead to their ingredient suppliers going green.

-"We have strategic suppliers in Italy, Vietnam, and China because of the example that Crayola set years ago."
+"We have strategic suppliers now using solar panels on their facilities in Italy, Vietnam, and China because of the example that Crayola set years ago."

 A decade later, Crayola's solar farm produces enough energy to make 3 billion crayons and 700 million markers each year says Pete.

-While their Bethlehem facility, which also produces markers along with Model Magic clay, Silly Putty, and paint, doesn't have a solar farm, Crayola worked with their power supplier so that all the factory's energy comes from renewable energy sources.
+While their Bethlehem facility, which produces Model Magic (a clay-like material), Silly Putty, and paint, doesn't have a solar farm, Crayola worked with their power suppliers so that all of the factory's energy comes from renewable energy sources.

-And you can choose to have your energy come from renewable sources.
-69 News explains how you can choose the company that generates your electricity.
+You can also choose to have the energy for your home come from renewable sources.
+69 News explains how to choose the company that generates your electricity.

+69 News also reported last week about a new clean energy program in Bucks County.
+If you're a business in Bucks County interested in solar, a low interest loan is available for businesses that invest in renewable energy.